axisiscool/axisiscool/README.md

 Here's some of the things I'm doing:

-- 🔭 I’m currently working on **[octodiscord/OctoBot](https://github.com/octodiscord/OctoBot)**, a bot for Discord made with TypeScript.
 - 🌱 I’m currently learning TypeScript and Kotlin.
 - 📫 How to reach me: My Discord, **Axis#9999**